 - Using arm devices on elliptical trainers or related exercise equipment

 Remember that you should always wear a bra after any breast enhancement procedure, even a breast reduction.
-A special, supportive bra will reduce pain and the movement of your scars and implants.
+A special, supportive bra will reduce pain, swelling and the movement of your scars and implants.

 Make sure you talk to your plastic surgeon about how much and when you should exercise after your procedure.
-He or she can develop a workout plan that is customized for your unique situation.
+He or she can develop a workout plan and exercise routine that is customized for your unique situation.

-Once you’re ready to take the next step and book your consultation, there’s no turning back.
+Once you’re ready to take breast surgery to the next step and book your consultation, there’s no turning back.
 The results you’ve dreamed of are within your grasp.
-Stop delaying, and schedule a Dallas breast augmentation surgery consultation appointment with plastic surgeon Dr. Raja Mohan today.
+Stop delaying, and schedule a breast augmentation surgery consultation appointment with Dallas plastic surgeon Dr. Raja Mohan today.

 You won’t regret your decision!